bu-ist/coding-standards/css-and-sass/README.md

 ### Code should be easy to understand.

-When someone else looks at your code, it should be easy to understand what you've done and why.
+When someone else looks at your code, it should be easy to understand how an element will behave and why.
 We also know that we can't predict every situation, and there is going to be a time where you need to break the rules.
 We deal with this by:

+* Using `@extend` for grid classes and icons (NEW ADDITION FOR SASS)
 * Declaring media queries, feature detection, and browser-specific styles inline (NEW ADDITION FOR SASS)
 * Nesting pseudo-elements (NEW ADDITION FOR SASS)
 * Explaining any rules we break and why with a single line comment `//` (NEW ADDITION FOR SASS)